lbetz/puppet-isync/README.md

 # puppet-isync

-Puppet module to manage a inotify based sync of one director to several servers.
+Puppet module to manage a inotify based sync of one directory to several servers.